jduchateau/GRAPE/docs/start.md

 We will continue by creating the movie triples and then linking them with the person that likes them.

-But let's start by adding the prefixes we will need, you can type them as previously:
+But let us start by adding the prefixes we will need, you can type them as previously:
 ```turtle hl_lines="2"
 @prefix ex: <http://example.org/> .
 @prefix schema: <http://schema.org/> .